 Property’s age restrictions: There is no age restriction.

-Special activities & services: There are no child minders on site but Rothman Manor can arrange one on request from outside.
+Special activities & services: There are no childminders on site but Rothman Manor can arrange this on request.

-Generally recommended for children: Although Rothman Manor accepts children of all ages we suggest its more suitable for children over 5 years old.
+Generally recommended for children: Although Rothman Manor accepts children of all ages we suggest it is more suitable for children over five years old.

-Notes: Children will need supervision around the pool and pond as well as the rolling grounds towards the reserve.
+Notes: Children will need supervision around the pool and ponds as well as in the rolling grounds towards the reserve.

 Power supply: Mains Electricity